munificent/game-programming-patterns/book/structure-of-arrays.markdown

 [virtual methods are other half of encapsulation. those cause similar caching problems with i cache.]

-works best with objects of same type so they are same size. pattern chews on big contiguous homogenous arrays. goes against subclassing where objects may be different sizes.
+to give cpu lots of data to chew, often means large collections of objects. to have contiguous, usually need to be same size. means it works best with objects of same type so they are same size. goes against subclassing where objects may be different sizes.

 ### Anti-object but pro-class?